coolreader18/switcharoo-bookmarklet/README.md

 ## Usage

-Copy everything from this file into a bookmark: [bookmarklet.js](bookmarklet.js).
+Copy everything from [this](bookmarklet.js) file into a bookmark.
 Then permalink to the comment that you'd like reply to, and click that bookmark.
 Follow the instructions, and congrats!
 You've made a switcharoo!

 ## Credit